Love Sex Aur Dhokha 2: DHOKHA

 GamePaapi/Shubham Narang, an 18-year-old obnoxious famous game-vlogger on YouTube, is showered with gifts by an unknown user called 'fullmoon' during his livestreams.
 During a gameplay livestream, fullmoon reveals AI-produced images of Shubham having sex with a man in the back of a car.
-This ruins Shubham’s personal life, while his popularity goes off the charts.
+This ruins Shubham's personal life, while his popularity goes off the charts.
 He is made fun of by his classmates, has his sexuality misappropriated, while losing his mind trying to figure out who fullmoon is, who has no trace of identity except an ominous website of his name.
 During a party, he is offered a Metaverse sponsorship on the account of his LGBTQ+ identity.

 After a 12-year-old student (the same student from the previous two stories) at his school is found dead, he is questioned as he previously bullied students when they mocked him with the phrase “This isn’t me”, a phrase he uttered repeatedly when he saw the AI images.
 During the questioning, the investigator asks about Shubham being gay, but his father denies it all, along with Shubham.
-Fueled with anger, the father destroys Shubham’s green-screen and background setup.
+Fueled with anger, the father destroys Shubham's green-screen and background setup.

-Slowly spiraling, Shubham keeps staring at fullmoon’s website, and gets completely naked.
+Slowly spiraling, Shubham keeps staring at fullmoon's website, and gets completely naked.
 The site hints him to wear his VR headset, which shows an AI-produced video of Shubham and his classmates bullying the 12-year-old boy in the toilet.
-Scared of the possibility that fullmoon might use this to threaten him, he runs through his home, in a nervous breakdown, completely naked, and hides under the table of his father’s tuition classroom.
+Scared of the possibility that fullmoon might use this to threaten him, he runs through his home, in a nervous breakdown, completely naked, and hides under the table of his father's tuition classroom.
 A series of AI-made deformed photos of his real life friends and family runs through the VR.

 Some days later, a news headline reveals that Shubham has gone missing after his breakdown, and can only be approached through Metaverse - a virtual world in which users represented by avatars interact in an online space.
 The news anchor sets up a meeting with the Metaverse version of Shubham, which can only be accessed through VR.
-The anchor wears the headset and is transported to a 3D-animated world where she finally meets Shubham’s avatar, now called ‘Lovetrigga’.
+The anchor wears the headset and is transported to a 3D-animated world where she finally meets Shubham's avatar, now called ‘Lovetrigga’.

-The Metaverse world is utopian, with greenery all around and crystal blue waterfalls.
-Shubham practices a purer way of living and runs a ‘Meta-purity Spa’ where hundreds of online avatars are schooled under Shubham, who teaches them a philosophy of self-love and finding happiness in oneself, by truly believing that they are happy.
+The Metaverse world is a utopia, with greenery and crystal blue waterfalls all around.
+Shubham practices a more pure way of living and runs a ‘Meta-purity Spa’ where hundreds of online avatars are taught under Shubham, who teaches them a philosophy of self-love and finding happiness within oneself, by truly believing that they are happy.